214, 175 Elizabeth Blackwell Street

 Phone: 315 464-4938

-Name: Patty Brecht, Manager - Recruitment and Appointments
+Name: Patty Brecht, Manager - Staffing and Compensation Services

 The H-1B status is used for the temporary employment of foreign nationals by a specific employer in a specific "specialty occupation."
 The H-1B category is useful to higher education for several reasons: The degree requirement associated with the definition of a "specialty occupation" is suitable for Postdoctoral Research positions.

 A specialty occupation requires theoretical and practical application of a body of specialized knowledge along with at least a bachelor's degree or its equivalent.
 For example, architecture, engineering, mathematics, physical sciences, social sciences, medicine and health, education, business specialties, accounting, law, theology, and the arts are specialty occupations.

 If the foreign national is in the United States and seeks to change employers, the prospective new employer must file a petition requesting the classification and extension of the foreign national's stay in the United States.
 The H-1B should not resign his current position until the new employer has received a receipt notice or until the new approval notice is received.

 - Under current law, a foreign national can be in H-1B status for a maximum period of six years.
 After the six year limit, the foreign national must remain outside the United States for one year before another H-1B petition can be approved.

 - The initial period of stay under an H-1B is up to three years.

 - Extensions are available in up to three year increments.